 Academic travel is incorporated into the seminar course.
 In 2013 the group will visit a major city, such as Shanghai, enroute to Kunming.
 During the four weeks of intensive language study at Yunnan University in Kunming, the seminar lectures are augmented with field trips in the Kunming area.
 At the end of the program, the group will travel for 10-12 days to various parts of the Yunnan Province to learn about conservation challenges first hand, including water and river conservation, habitat conservation, and energy and development issues.

 The Faculty Director of the program is a Whitman professor who accompanies the group to China and provides oversight for the academic program while in China.
-In 2013 the Faculty Director is Dr. Phil Brick, Professor of Politics and Environmental studies at Whitman College.
-Professor Brick has taught courses on subjects ranging from the environmental politics of the American West to Chinese contemporary politics.
-His China experience includes teaching international relations at Fudan University in Shanghai in the 80s and leading the WSSC program in Summer 2006.
+In 2013 the Faculty Director will be Dr. Chas McKhann, Professor of Anthropology at Whitman College.
+Dr. McKhann has led the Whitman Summer Studies in China Program twice before in 2001 and 2011 and has been doing research in Yunnan and Sichuan since the early 1980s.

 Professor Zhao Wencui of Whitman's Department of Foreign Languages and Literatures will serve as Assistant Director of the program.
 She is a native of Yunnan Province.
 Professor Zhao has taught at Yunnan University for 17 years and at Whitman College for 5 years.
 Professor Zhao oversees the Language Partners and Friendship Families and assists students with non-academic concerns.